MSOE-CPE2600/vector-lab-turney-mumtazz1/README.md

-A Makefile is provided with the program, and the compilation can be executed through 'make'
+A Makefile is provided with the program, and the compilation can be executed through 'make'.

 To run the program, enter './vectcalc' as this is the name of the executable file.
+You may also enter './vectcalc -h' to view the instructions initially.